Female triathletes: the 13 greatest ever

 11. Nicola Spirig

-Born in 1982, Swiss star Spirig is still 'one to watch', having become the queen of one-day performances.
+Born in 1982, Swiss star Spirig became the queen of one-day performances.
 A five-time Olympian, and two-time medallist (gold in London; silver in Rio), she finished sixth at the 2020 Tokyo Olympics, the same position she finished 13 years earlier at the Beijing Olympics.

 The mother-of-three and qualified lawyer started ITU racing in 1998, aged 16.
-As well as her Olympic successes she's also won six European standard-distance titles and her first Ironman on debut at Cozumel in 2o14.
+As well as her Olympic successes she also won six European standard-distance titles and her first Ironman on debut at Cozumel in 2014.

 In 2021 alone she finished second in the 10,000m at the Swiss National Athletics Champs and won the European Middle-Distance Champs in June.
 Add to that, four middle-distance Challenge and one 70.3 race wins.